starvagrant/toh/toh.markdown/the_spectre_of_atlantis.md

     "There is no technical solution to the problem of being human" "The Greeks were the first in the Western world to write it down, no longer content to let historical distortion fade with the passage of time."
     "The Classics were a antidote to something.
 They had rescued an age no longer content with faith and revealed truth, and they could do it again.
 But what could they revive?
 Climate Change?
 Global disaster?
 A second depression?"
+    "Insolent wretch!
+You promise a harem with measure, a fertility unimagined, but all I see are piles of stones."
 -->